Mr-645/Assignment1/README.md

 ---

-### <span style="text-decoration: underline;">Component choice and Schematic</span>
+### Component choice and Schematic

 Microcontroller and bubble display can only handle so much current ...

-Microcontroller can only source/sink this much ... bubble display can only handle 5 mA per segment ... adequate brightness achieved at x potentiometer resistance. <span style="background-color: #FFFF00">`Datasheet is in appendix`</span>
+Microcontroller can only source/sink this much ... bubble display can only handle 5 mA per segment ... adequate brightness achieved at x potentiometer resistance. <span style="background-color: #FFFF00">`Datasheet is in appendix`

 For circit safety ... potentiometer ... resistors in series with each anode (330 Ω)...